 It is rare to meet someone who has not had to deal with dry skin at some point.
-Itchy, red and flaky, it can happen without any changes to your skincare routine, and is often quite unpleasant.
-And, in time, it can lead to continued skin problems such as wrinkles on your face, neck, and chest .
+Itchy, red and flaky, it can happen without any changes to your skincare routine and is often quite unpleasant.
+And, in time, it can lead to continued skin problems such as wrinkles on your face, neck, and chest.
 Yes, you read that right, dry skin can lead to wrinkles.
 But did you know the “dryness” you feel might not be dry skin at all?
-In fact it could be dehydrated skin.
+In fact, it could be dehydrated skin.
 Often what we consider to be dry skin is really dehydrated skin, and you might accidentally be making your skin problems worse if you’re not correctly treating your skin!

 Dehydrated skin is more common, meaning there’s not enough water content inside of your skin cells – and this isn’t fixed as easily as drinking more water.
 Skin can also be lipid dry, meaning the skin isn’t producing enough oil.
-Individuals with “dry skin types” have lipid dry skin and as a consequence of lipid dryness the skin can also become dehydrated.
-In contrast individuals with “combination skin” – characterised by an oily T Zone and dry flaky patches around the eyes or cheeks are likely to have dehydrated skin because there’s still oil production occuring when the skin’s in a “combination” state.
+Individuals with “dry skin types” have lipid dry skin and as a consequence of lipid dryness, the skin can also become dehydrated.
+In contrast individuals with “combination skin” – characterised by an oily T Zone and dry flaky patches around the eyes or cheeks are likely to have dehydrated skin because there’s still oil production occurring when the skin’s in a “combination” state.

-Dehydrated skin is characterised by skin which appears lack-lustre and dull or “tired”.
-When pulled taught the skin almost seems to wrinkle and sag instead of having its usual bounce back elastic quality.
+Dehydrated skin is characterised by the skin which appears lack-lustre and dull or “tired”.
+When pulled taut the skin almost seems to wrinkle and sag instead of having its usual bounce back elastic quality.
 The texture of the skin will look a little rough and may have some dry flaky patches.
 Dehydrated skin can often feel tight and can become irritated easily which frequently leads to itchiness, redness and in some extreme cases burning or stinging.
 Dehydrated skin is also more prone to congestion – bumps, blackheads and even acne.
 It will tend to soak up moisturiser but may remain oily in places and dry and flaky in others.
 Dehydration can cause dermal depletion which results in deeper wrinkles that are visible on the surface of the skin, as well as elastosis and sagging skin.